timchilders/jre/README.md

 # JRE Political Sentiment Analysis

-This project aims to analyze the evolution of Joe Rogan's political leanings through sentiment analysis of The Joe Rogan Experience (JRE) podcast transcripts over the past decade (2013-2023).
+This project aims to analyze the evolution of Joe Rogan's political leanings through sentiment analysis of The Joe Rogan Experience (JRE) podcast transcripts.

 ## Project Goals